 About the Family...

 Blue Mountain Farm is located in Dauphin County, Pennsylvania owned and operated by a Mother and her three kids!
 We came to find our passion for the agriculture industry honestly through our involvement in the Dauphin County 4-H Program over 15 years ago, where we each developed fascinating interests cultivating the state of the farm into what it is today!
-We have found several loves including raising heritage breeds of livestock including Dexter beef, Leceister Longwool Sheep, Nubian goats, Angora goats, Angora rabbits, farming over 200 acres within the Fishing Creek Valley, maple syrup production, and fiber processing at Blue Mountain Fiber Mill!!
-We are now working on the next phase of our business to incorporate sales in our farm store to include our maple products, jams and jellies, salsas, sauces, soaps, lotions, and cheeses, all of which have been accepted in the Pennsylvania Preferred Program.
+We have found several loves including raising heritage breeds of livestock including Leceister Longwool Sheep, Angora goats, Angora rabbits, Jersey cows, farming over 200 acres within the Fishing Creek Valley, maple syrup production, and fiber processing at Blue Mountain Fiber Mill!!
+We have a farm store which include our fibers & yarns processed in our mill, goat milk lotions, and maple syrup which have all been accepted in the Pennsylvania Preferred Program.
 Our life experience as well as our additional commitment to our many farming activities, which evolved through our involvement in the Dauphin County 4-H Program and as members of the Pennsylvania Farm Bureau, has contributed to the development of our planning and goals for the future!

 Hi there...My name is Angie!
 I am a homeschooling mom of three kids and came to start Blue Mountain Farms through my kids interest in the 4-H program.
 Their involvement also ignited the spark that led to the development of Blue Mountain Fiber Mill.
 Today, I spin, knit, dye yarns, and enjoy spending time with my family, especially when we are preparing a meal from our farms veggies and cheeses!
 I manage to stay quite busy, but I am also on a Sheep to Shawl team called Just a Little Twisted with some friends and my daughter, Ashley, which serves as enjoyment!
 I am also a 4-H leader in Dauphin County for the Fiber Arts and Friendship clubs.
 Simply, I just love playing with fiber and all of the fuzzy critters that support what we do!